 Paje Beach and the Architecture of Doing Less

 Paje sits on Zanzibar's southeast coast, where the tidal flats stretch out so far at low tide that the Indian Ocean retreats to a thin blue line on the horizon.
-The village has long attracted a particular kind of traveller: one who prefers kite-surfing conditions and open-air dinners over the packaged resort circuit that dominates the island's north.
-Within that setting, Amani Boutique Hotel operates in a tier defined not by scale but by material integrity and proximity to the water.
-The name means "peace" in Swahili, and the property's design communicates that intent before anything else.
+The village has long attracted a particular kind of traveller: one who prefers kite-surfing conditions and open-air dinners over the resort circuit that dominates the island's north.
+Within that setting, Amani Boutique Hotel operates in a tier defined by material integrity and proximity to the water.
+The name means "peace" in Swahili.

 What You See When You Step Inside